NERC-CEH/elements/README.md

-In some instances the ALE curves may appear ‘inverted’ and not ecologically realistic, this is most often seen in situations where the distribution of presences along a variable gradient is extremely narrow, or where there is a non-unimodal distribution.
+In some instances the ALE curves may appear ‘inverted’ and not ecologically realistic, this is most often seen in situations where the distribution of presences along a variable gradient is extremely narrow and/or where there is a non-unimodal distribution, which causes extrapolation issues in the ALE calculations.
 For example, *Gymnocarpium robertianum* has a extremely narrow distribution of plot-mean S values, with a maximum value of 1.

 In these instances it is important to also visualise the PDP plots, which should then be prioritised when inspecting the shape of the